weayzehoa/LumenMultiAuthJWT/README.md

-# Lumen - multiAutg with JWT and auto refresh the JWT Token
+# Lumen - multiAuth with JWT and auto refresh the JWT Token